kubranarci/kubranarci/README.md

 # Welcome to My GitHub Profile!

 I'm **Kübra Narcı**, a Bioinformatician at the **GHGA Workflows Team based in DKFZ (German Cancer Research Institute)**, specializing in worklfow development mostly using [Nextflow](https://www.nextflow.io/).
-With a strong passion for creating reproducible and FAIR-compliant workflows, I contribute to advancing bioinformatics standards and tools.
+With a strong passion for creating reproducible, optimised and FAIR-compliant workflows, I contribute to advancing bioinformatics standards and tools.

 I’m also proud to be a **Nextflow Ambassador**, actively supporting and promoting the Nextflow community by sharing knowledge and best practices in workflow development.